 The Obesity Medicine Association, Diversity, Equity and Inclusion Committee, has created a number of cultural Healthy Eating Guides to be a resource to clinicians to aid in conversations with patients and provide healthy alternatives to help in their weight loss goals.

-Caribbean Healthy Eating Group
+Caribbean Healthy Eating Guide

 The Caribbean region consists of approximately 7,000 islands and surrounding coastal areas with blended cultures and traditions from native islanders, Africa, Europe, Latin America, China, the Middle East, India, and Southern Asia.
 Caribbean cuisine traces its origins from pre-existing Taino Indian and Afro-Caribbean cooking techniques and local fruits, herbs, spices, fish, and meats of the West Indies, blended with culinary influences from around the globe.
 Learn practical tips and substitutions such as preparing foods by sautéing, broiling, baking, grilling, or stewing rather than frying.
 Also access eating plans and meal ideas such as roasted fish with Ackee and boiled eggs to help your patients.